frankcohen/ReflectionsOS/Devices/Hoober/hoober_project_notes.md

   other files at:
   https://learn.adafruit.com/adafruit-esp32-s2-feather/downloads

-- Firmware uploads are automatic.
-Does not need to hold-down the Boot nor EN buttons to initiate Firmware Download mode for downloading firmware through the serial port.
-  This is the real difference from Adafruit ESP32-S2 Feather.

 - ESP32 S3 Mini with Espressif bootloader pre-flashed.

 - Hirose DF65 Connector for speaker, haptic motor, battery wire connections